Xi urges Chinese envoys to create 'diplomatic iron army'

 Xi also emphasised the need for China to increase its international influence to combat what he believes are the West's attempts to contain and suppress China, repeating the word "struggle" five times.

-"We must make broad and deep friendships, and the fight to win people's hearts must not only be carried out in temples but deeply among the masses.
+"We must make broad and deep friendships, and the fight to win people's hearts must be carried out at all levels.
 We must use foreign language and methods to tell the China story well," said Xi, echoing a June 2021 speech in which he urged officials to create a "trustworthy, lovable and respectable" image of China.